-When your workflow grows the workspace may become cluttered with tables.
-Typically, it's a sign that tables in the workflow should be split into two or more table groups where each group is located in a separate tab.
-Tabs in EasyMorph are similar to sheets in Excel, in a way.
+When your workflow grows the workspace may become cluttered with overlappng tables.
+Typically, it's a sign that tables in the workflow should be moved to another one or more groups where each group is located in a separate tab.
+One tab represents one group.

 To create a new group, simply create a new tab in the workspace (just like you create a new sheet in Excel).
 When a new group is created you can either create new tables in it by adding new data, or move tables from other groups (tabs).
 To move a table into another group, right-click the table's title bar and select "Move to group...".
 It is also possible to derive a new table in a new tab.

 Actions in table in one group may reference tables from other groups.
-The order of tabs doesn't affect the order of workflow execution (again, similarly to Excel).
+The order of tabs doesn't affect the order of workflow execution.
 Tabs can be moved left or right just by dragging them, or by using the group context menu invoked by right-clicking a tab.

-If the purpose of a table is to perform an operation (especially an external one) then it may not have a semantic data entity as its output.
+If the purpose of the table is to perform an operation (especially an external one) then it may not have a meaningful data entity as its output.
 In this case, name the table after the high-level operation performed by the actions in this table.
 A few examples of good names for such tables:

 Hint: to quickly rename a table press F2.
 Press Ctrl+F2 to select next table.

 The workflow diagram is available in menu "Diagram" and provides a high-level overview of the current workflow.
 The diagram displays: